 With one-shot holes that vary by 100 yards in length, no weak holes and a classical design, it makes us wonder why Fenway Golf Club does not feature more prominently in America’s Top 100.

 In 1918, five years after Forsyth Country Club was formed, A. W. Tillinghast designed a 9-hole layout for the membership.
-Shortly after, Donald Ross was engaged to extend this course into the 18-hole track that’s still in play today.
+Shortly after, Donald Ross was engaged to extend the course into an 18-hole track.